 |

-Here you will find articles, newsletters and web links for yoga teachers.
+Here you will find articles for yoga teachers.
 The YogaUK.com website was founded in 1999 by Andrea Newman to support and connect heart-centred yoga teachers who work hard to serve their local communities.
-All yoga teachers are welcome, from anywhere in the world.
+All yoga teachers are welcome here, from anywhere in the world.